Important updates for practitioners

 The above are collectively referred to as personal insolvency practitioners (unless otherwise stated).

-1.3 All personal insolvency practitioners are expected to observe the principles and guidance outlined in this practice direction to ensure compliance with their statutory duties and conformance with best practice standards.
+1.3 All personal insolvency practitioners are expected to observe the principles and guidance outlined in this practice direction to ensure they comply with their statutory and common law duties and meet best practice standards.

 What this direction applies to

-1.4 This practice direction applies to any behaviour, conduct, arrangements, transactions or relationships which may compromise the independence of personal insolvency practitioners and affect their ability to effectively perform their functions or duties under legislation, professional codes or best practice standards.
+1.4 This practice direction applies to any behaviour, conduct, arrangements, transactions or relationships which may compromise the independence of personal insolvency practitioners and/or affect their ability to effectively perform their duties under legislation, professional codes or best practice standards.

-1.5 It covers any activity which personal insolvency practitioners may engage in before or during appointment to a:
+1.5 It covers any activity which personal insolvency practitioners may engage in that requires the exercise of professional judgment to ensure they act honestly, impartially and avoid actual or potential conflicts of interest.
+This includes before or during appointment to a:

 - controlling trusteeship